sudeeshjohn/shiftlaunch/README.md

 A comprehensive Go-based tool for deploying OpenShift clusters (SNO or Multi-Node) on IBM Power Systems using the User-Provisioned Infrastructure (UPI) method with **full automation**—from starter configuration generation to cluster ready state.

+🎉 **Batteries Included:** ShiftLaunch now ships as a completely standalone binary that dynamically generates its own starter configurations, eliminating the need to bundle sample YAML files.
+Moving from a "binary plus a folder of sample configs" to a single, self-contained, zero-dependency executable is the hallmark of a mature, enterprise-grade CLI tool.

 ## Overview

 ShiftLaunch provides **end-to-end automation** for OpenShift deployment on IBM Power Systems with support for two distinct boot methods: